 Since 1861, it has become a parish church.
 During World War II, Saint Joseph's Church was shot with bullets, and one of the statues was destroyed by a shell.
 In 1945, it was closed.
 In the ‘70s, a lighting burned its dome, which was partly restored in 1976-1979, but inside the wall a large crack remained.
 Today, the shrine needs a major restoration, which can't be performed due to the absence of funding.

-The Exaltation of the Holy Cross and Saint Joseph's Church is also repository of Saint Mykolaj Charnetskyj (1884-1959) relics – a Ukrainian bishop, Redemptorist, and professor of theological seminary - who suffered for 10 years in labor camps during Soviet regime.
+The Exaltation of the Holy Cross and Saint Joseph's Church is also repository of Venerable Mykolaj Charnetskyj (1884-1959) relics – a Ukrainian bishop, Redemptorist, and professor of theological seminary - who suffered for 10 years in labor camps during Soviet regime.
 Among those who prayed to him, there are numerous cases of miraculous healings for desperately ill people with life-threatening diseases, and they continue to multiply to the present day.